Fast Five: Plot

 As Dominic Toretto is being transported by bus to Lompoc Prison, his sister Mia Toretto and friend Brian O'Conner lead an assault on the bus and free Dom.
-While the authorities search for them, the trio escapes to Rio de Janeiro.
-Awaiting Dom's arrival, Mia and Brian join their friend Vince and other participants on a job to steal three cars from a train.
-Brian and Mia learn that agents from the DEA are also on the train and that the cars are seized property.
+While the authorities search for them, the trio escape to Rio de Janeiro.
+Awaiting Dom's arrival, Brian and Mia join their friend Vince and other participants on a job to steal three cars from a train.
+Brian and Mia learn that agents from the DEA are on the train and that the cars are seized property.
 When Dom arrives with his accomplices, he realizes that their leader Zizi is only interested in stealing the Ford GT40.
 Dom has Mia steal the car herself before he and Brian fight Zizi and his henchmen, during which Zizi kills the DEA Agents.
-Brian and Dom are captured and brought to drug lord Hernan Reyes, the owner of the cars and Zizi's boss.
+Dom and Brian are captured and brought to drug lord Hernan Reyes, the owner of the cars and Zizi's boss.
 Reyes orders the pair interrogated to discover the car's location, but they escape to their safehouse.

-Dom, Brian, and Mia are framed as the murderers of the DEA Agents, and the U.S. government sends a team of Diplomatic Security Service Agents, led by DSS Agent Luke Hobbs and assisted by local officer Elena Neves, to Rio to arrest them.
-While Brian, Dom, and Mia examine the car to discover its importance, Vince arrives and is caught removing a computer chip from it.
-He admits he was planning to sell the chip to Reyes on his own, and Dom angrily forces him to leave.
-Brian investigates the chip and discovers it contains financial details of Reyes' criminal empire, including the locations of US$100 million in cash.
+Dom, Brian and Mia are framed as the murderers of the DEA Agents, and the U.S. government sends a team of Diplomatic Security Service Agents, led by DSS Agent Luke Hobbs and assisted by state police officer Elena Neves, to Rio to arrest them.
+While Dom, Brian and Mia examine the car to discover its importance, Vince arrives and is caught removing a computer chip from it.
+He admits he was planning to sell the chip to Reyes, and Dom angrily forces him to leave.
+Brian discovers the chip contains financial details of Reyes's criminal empire, including the locations of US$100 million in cash.
 Hobbs and his team arrive at Dom's safehouse, but find it under assault by Reyes' men searching for the chip.
-Brian, Dom and Mia escape after a chase across the favelas.
+Dom, Brian and Mia escape after a chase across the favelas.
 Dom suggests they split up and leave Rio, but Mia announces she is pregnant with Brian's child.
 Dom agrees to stick together, suggesting they steal Reyes' money to start a new life.
-They organize a team to perform the heist: Han, Roman, Tej, Gisele, Leo, and Santos.
+They recruit Han Lue, Gisele Yashar, Tego Leo, and Rico Santos, Dom's former allies, as well as Roman Pearce and Tej Parker, Brian's partners from his mission in Miami.